 - 5. Click Stop Drawing to finish drawing or click Clear All to clear all of the areas you set without saving them. - 6.
-Click Save to save the settings.
+Click Add to add the privacy mask, and it will be listed in the Privacy Mask List area. - 7.
+Modify the mask settings.